Evaaaaaaa/Learn2Relax/README.md

 >`python configs/config.py`

-Make sure you have Xcode installed if you are using MacOS, otherwise `pip install nltk` might not work.
+---Make sure you have Xcode installed if you are using MacOS, otherwise `pip install nltk` might not work.
 To install the “minimum version” of Xcode, simply download the Command Line Tools DMG file from [here](https://developer.apple.com/download/more/) and follow the installation instructions.
 If you are using Windows/Linux and the installation does not work, try
 >`sudo apt-get install python3 python3-pip ipython3 build-essential python-dev python3-dev`

 then install NLTK packages again.